Stories & Success from using Holistic Equine Therapies

 Django is a thoroughbred gelding that was purchased about a year ago as a rehabilitation project, he has been very untrusting and nervous about being touched or worked with.
 It was obvious by the severe “S” curve in his body that he was in some sort of accident.read more

 I have owned CJ for the better part of 16 years and his right hind has always been his “problem” leg.
 A few years ago, he got a cut on his right hind that I kept clean and wrapped but also treated with light therapy and microcurrent.
-Once the wound fully...read more
+Once the wound fully healed, his...read more

 This spring has been the perfect recipe for hoof abscesses due to the excessive rain and mud.
 I knew as soon as CJ walked in from the pasture, dead lame on his right front when he had been fine earlier, the likely culprit was an abscess.
 Our farrier was scheduled to...read more